The correct rules of salat in Saheeh hadith

 Distance to tour

 There are twenty kinds of statements among scholars about the distance of a journey from one mile to 48 miles.
 (Silsila Sahihah H / 173) There is no explanation of distance in the Holy Quran.
-There is the only talk of a tour.
+There is only talk of a tour.
 Rasulullah (sm) did not indicate any limit to it.
 If you intend to visit some scholars, you can start ‘Kosar’ from home.

 However, Ibn al-Munazir said, “I did not know that the Messenger of Allah (sm) had made a pilgrimage before leaving the city of Madinah for the purpose of travel.”
-He said that the scholars have agreed that he can do kosr only if he goes out for a visit and passes the houses of his village (or mahalla).
-We think that in order to avoid disagreement, it is better to perform the obligatory salat of the two times from home and to go on a journey by performing two separate iqaamahs without kosr and Sunnat.
+He said that the scholars have agreed that he can do Qosr only if he goes out for a visit and passes the houses of his village (or mahalla).
+We think that in order to avoid disagreement, it is better to perform the obligatory salat of the two times from home and to go on a journey by performing two separate iqamahs without Qosr and Sunnat.
 The Prophet (peace be upon him) and his Companions did this during the Tabuk campaign.
 (Abu Dawood, Tirmidhi, Mishkat H / 1344)

 Rasulullah (sm) did something there for 20 days during the Tabuk campaign; When Abdullah bin Omar (R) visited Azerbaijan, he stayed there during the entire ice season and prayed with Qasr for six months; Similarly, Hazrat Anas (R) visited Sham or Syria and stayed there for two years.

-Therefore, the drivers and employees of permanent passengers such as Jaha, Biman, Train, Bus, etc. can always pray during the journey; And they can perform the two daily prayers; In general, it is better to do it in case of fear and travel; Rasulullah (sm) always used to work hard; Hadrat ‘Umar,’ Ali, Ibn Mas’ud, Ibn ‘Abbas (R) used to give preference to kosr.
+Therefore, the drivers and employees of permanent passengers such as Jaha, Biman, Train, Bus, etc. can always pray during the journey; And they can perform the two daily prayers; In general, it is better to do it in case of fear and travel; Rasulullah (sm) always used to work hard; Hadrat ‘Umar,’ Ali, Ibn Mas’ud, Ibn ‘Abbas (R) used to give preference to Qasr.

 Hazrat Osman and Hazrat Ayesha (R) used to recite at first and then recite the whole; Abdullah bin Omar (R) used to recite the whole in the congregation and recite the Qur’an alone.
 (Muttafaq alaih, Mishkat H / 1347-48)